 Common uses include pillow covers, quilting trim, jackets, and bags.
 It can also be used in home decor for projects including ottomans, headboards, and lightly used furniture.

 Faux suede is flexible but doesn’t have much stretch.
 It is a non-woven fabric and doesn’t fray, making it fairly easy to work with.

 Since faux suede has a short nap, decide which way you want the nap to go before cutting.
-When sewing faux suede fabric, use a strong sharp needle (about no. 14).
+When sewing faux suede fabric, use a strong sharp needle (about #14).
 Set your stitch length to be a little longer than normal.
 A short stitch length will create lots of holes in close proximity, which may lead to tearing.
-You’ll also want to lower the tension.
+You’ll also want to lower the tension a bit.

-Pins will make permanent holes in faux suede, so binder clips are a better choice.
+Pins will make permanent holes in faux suede, so binder or sewing clips are a better choice.
 Try not to stretch the material as you sew.
-To further prevent a lot of holes, avoid back stitching.
-Instead, leave some extra thread and tie off the ends.
-Faux suede can be slippery, so it would help to use a Teflon presser foot.
+If you find your faux suede to be slippery when sewing, it would help to use a Teflon presser foot.
 You can also use matte tape on a regular foot.
-If you’re making a garment with interfacing, don’t put it in the washer.